About Us

 "We have always heard about what a wonderful nursery school Pearson Co-op is.
 I'm very happy to report that Pearson has lived up to it's reputation!
 I was a little worried about the transition to a new place but our son LOVES going to nursery school.
 The staff are so warm and welcoming, the room is so bright and fun, and the activities he does are both educational and exciting for him - perfectly catered to his age and abilities.
 We couldn't be happier with our choice to send him to Pearson Co-op Nursery School.
 We have already enrolled our second for the program in the fall.
 Such a safe and happy place for our children to learn!"

 In 1977, a group of parents came together and formed a drop-in centre for mothers and preschoolers.
-Based in a classroom at Pearson High School, the group quickly realized the need for a quality co-operative (co-op) nursery school within the community.
+Based in a classroom at Pearson High School, the group quickly realized the need for a quality co-operative nursery school within the community.
 A project was created to incorporate the nursery school into the high school curriculum.
 In the same way that you might have a biology lab for biology class, the Family Studies class had a nursery lab: namely, Pearson Nursery Lab.

 In addition to grants and funding, the community of Burlington came together to volunteer, donate and make the equipment needed for the school.
 Carole Holmes, a Grade 11 Family Studies teacher in the high school, was instrumental in the formation of the co-op.
 With a background in both high school and childhood education, Carole was the perfect fit to help shape the preschool in those early years.
 Karen Chan was hired as the first full time Early Education Supervisor of the school, and Joyce Savoline was the first parent to serve as Chairperson of the Executive Board.
-Three parents would stay and participate in the classroom each day –a co-op feature that remains a staple of the school now.
+Three parents would stay and participate in the classroom each day – a co-op feature that remains a staple of the school still today.

 Through the care and efforts of many, the school had come to life – creating an inclusive, welcoming space for families to bring their preschoolers to learn and socialize with their peers.
 Today, Pearson Community Co-operative Nursery School operates with the same community spirit, and continues to evolve to meet the needs of children and their families.